staticbuild/staticbuild/README.md

 ## Roadmap

+- Replace less-middleware dependency with code to let the end-developer choose less or sass.
+- Improve the dev server code altogether to make it more plugabble.
+- Create a separate dev UI server command as an alternative to CLI commands.
-- Change demos to do bundling in their gulpfile.js using staticbuild bundles.
+- Add related assets feature to bundles.
-- Create automated tests.
-- Create API documentation.
-- Create Configuration documentation.
+  - Copying related assets (fonts, images, etc).
+  - Updating relative paths to those assets in css, html and js files.
 - Create interactive setup.
   - Change [Getting Started](#getting-started) section to recommend a global install and then the setup command.
 The setup command should also install staticbuild locally, similar to the way gulp works.
+- Create automated tests.
+- Create Configuration documentation.
+- Improve API documentation.
+- Make some nicer demos.